Gamergotten/Infinite-runtime-tagviewer/README.md

 **Currently**
 - We now support all tags (Well.
 Kinda.)
 - If they don't load then there's an issue with the value mappings).
-Please shoot me a message on whereever and I'll look into it.
+Please shoot me a message on where ever and I'll look into it.

 **Thanks To the following people**
-- Lord Zedd and Exhibit for their work on dumping the tag definitions, which was a massive help, To understand how the tag definitions work.
+- Lord Zedd and Exhibit for their amazing work on dumping the tag definitions, which was a massive help to understand how the tag definitions work.

 - Enormous thanks to Krevil for his tool (https://github.com/Krevil/InfiniteModuleReader) that allows us to dump the Tag Names & IDs, in this way, we can see the correct names of each tag and easily re-dump the info at anytime when there's a change in the module information.

 - A Pretty huge thanks to Callum Carmicheal for the various contributions and the UI (which now doesn't look terrible lol) - Nice work!

-- The halo mods crew for being awesome
+- The Halo Mods Crew for being awesome!

 - Thanks to Gamecheat13 for being able to help get the tool work again after updates!